MichaelHanJ/EE285-Team-Calexy/README.md

 The code will start classification and display the results.

 ### clip_image.py
-`clip_image.py` is used to clip the detected facial area obtained by face detection and saves all the cropped images in the `cropped_images` folder.
-The corresponding paths of all cropped images are stored in the `cropped_image_path.txt`, which are provided for age/race/gender classification.
+`clip_image.py` is used to clip the detected facial area obtained by face detection and saves all the cropped images in the `cropped_images/face_images` folder.
+The corresponding path of this folder is stored in the `cropped_image_path.txt`, which are provided for age/race/gender classification.
 If you want to only run this program, you can write in the command lines as follows:
 ```
 python clip_image.py test_1.JPEG
 ```
 ### whole_process.ipynb
-`whole_process`
+`whole_process.ipynb` is used to perform the entire detection and classification process, which is discussed in the `Classifying with whole_process.ipynb` section.